bforsbe/OccuPy/docs/index.md

 ## What is OccuPy

-The primary purpose of OccuPy is to estimate the localscale of cryo-EM maps.
+The primary purpose of OccuPy is to estimate the local scale of cryo-EM maps.
 <br><br>
 What does the 'local scale'
 mean?
 In simple terms, think of it as the range of pixels values.
 In well-resolved regions, contrast is high, and we